JBerthelier/ParasiTE/README.md

 # Inventory of transposon-related gene isoforms

-In brief, ParasiTE is a new tool aiming to:
+In brief, ParasiTE is a tool aiming to:

-1) identify TEs located in exonic or intronic regions of genes
+1) Identify TEs located in exonic or intronic regions of genes.
+2) Detect TE sequences that are co-transcribed with gene mRNA (TE-Gene transcripts / TE-G transcripts).
-2) detect TEs that are co-transcribed by genes and sort the ones contributing to alternative isoforms of genes (ATE-G isoforms).
+3) Classify the ones contributing to alternative isoforms of genes (Alternative TE-Gene isoforms / ATE-G isoforms).

 ParasiTE detects candidates for TE-AS and TE-ATP events as illustrated below using [CATANA](https://github.com/shiauck/CATANA) predictions: